I am going to be clear from the beginning: in this post, you are not going to find patents, their schemes, and speculations about algorithms.

 Considering how more and more Google Merchant/Manufacturer is being used by Google for product Knowledge Panels, it’s good to talk about its importance.

 There are three factors on which we must concentrate when preparing the product feed that we will load in Merchant/Manufacturer:

-- Data Sparsity, for which we must focus on using product attributes that are really important for users when performing a search (eg: color, material, type, brand…).
+- Data Sparsity, for which we must focus on using product attributes that are important for users when performing a search (eg: colour, material, type, brand…).

 - Data Completion, for which we must pay attention that the structured data (but also the unstructured) is complete and consistent between feed and website.